VRConservation/geosp/chapters/03_gee.md

 The full code for this example can be found [here](https://code.earthengine.google.com/609ec9275c6c686b4ddd394f520a27a2).

 Once you log into [Earth Engine](https://code.earthengine.google.com/), search for 'carbon' in the search bar at the top of the page.
 Select Global Aboveground and Belowground Carbon Density Maps.
-In the lower left of the page, select See example ({numref}`globalabg`)
+In the lower left of the page, select See example ({numref}`globalabg`).

 ```{figure} /figures/gee/globalabg.png
 :height: 400px